Rishabh96M/dijkstra-algorithm/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Verified on Ubuntu 20.04 and python 3.8.10, packages used are heapq, cv2 and NumPy.
+Verified on Ubuntu 20.04 and python 3.8.10, packages used are heapq, cv2 and NumPy.<br>
+all units are in mm.

 # dijkstra-algorithm
 Implementing Dijkstra's Algorithm to find the shortest path for a point robot from starting position to goal position in a given map.